-All trail users, families and outdoor enthusiasts alike are welcome to enjoy our trails this holiday season!
+All trail users, families and outdoor enthusiasts alike are welcome to enjoy our trails during snowmobile season!
 Please remember:

 - No person shall drive an automobile on a City trail unless it was developed, designated and approved for such a purpose;